More Blog Posts

 1. Begin by logging in to your SimpleTexting dashboard and choosing Campaigns on the left-hand side.
 Make sure you select SMS as the message type.

-2. In your message box, select the image icon.
+2. In your message box, select the media icon.

 4. Your PDF will show up in your message as a link that, when clicked on, will redirect recipients to the document online.

-When it’s clicked on, the PDF opens within the message and can be saved just like a photo.
+When someone clicks on the PDF, the PDF opens within the text message, and contacts can save the PDF just like a photo.

 2. In your message box, select the paperclip icon.